Sergei Yesenin: Death

+But to live, of course, is hardly greater news.

 According to his biographers, the poet was in a state of depression and committed suicide by hanging.
 After the funeral in Leningrad, Yesenin's body was transported by train to Moscow, where a farewell for relatives and friends of the deceased was also arranged.
 He was buried on 31 December 1925, in Moscow's Vagankovskoye Cemetery.
 His grave is marked by a white marble sculpture.

 There is a theory that Yesenin's death was actually a murder by OGPU agents who had staged it to look like a suicide.
 The novel Yesenin: Story of a Murder by Vitali Bezrukov, is devoted to that version of Yesenin's death.
 In 2005, a TV serial simply titled Yesenin, based on the novel, was shown on Channel One Russia, with Sergey Bezrukov playing Yesenin.
 Facts tending to support the assassination hypothesis were cited by Stanislav Kunyaev and Sergey Kunyaev in the final chapter of their biography of Yesenin.
+The theory is rejected by historians, most notably Oleg Lekmanov and Mikhail Sverdlov, who in their monograph on Yesenin's life criticized both the book and series for being based on an antisemitic theory that Jews had organized his death, rather than known facts of his death; they also criticized the series for mocking Yesenin rather than presenting him neutrally, and rejected the hypothesis that he was killed by Soviet authorities.

 Enraged by his death, Mayakovsky composed a poem called To Sergei Yesenin, where the resigned ending of Yesenin's death poem is countered by these verses: "in this life it is not hard to die, / to mold life is more difficult."
 In a later lecture on Yesenin, he said that the revolution demanded "that we glorify life."
-However, Mayakovsky himself would commit suicide on 14 April 1930 at the age of 36.
+Mayakovsky himself committed suicide on 14 April 1930 at the age of 36.